Author: Joseph W. DeVincentis

 If in doubt, the old favourite 'Shoot the flashing arrow' should work pretty well, and there is probably something to be said for the Flipper Skill Shot if you know you can hit that ramp.

-Another effective strategy during multiball(s) is to trap a ball on the left flipper, and rape the left ramp/Jump This loop.
+Another effective strategy during multiball(s) is to trap a ball on the left flipper, and exploit the left ramp/Jump This loop.
 The Jump loop may be good in general, since each jump adds 5M to your bonus for every ball for the rest of the game.
 Outside of multiball, each jump scores at least 5M, with 5/10/15/20/25M for consecutive jumps (max of 25M).
 During multiball, jumps are always worth 25M.

 There's also the Payback Time during Multiball strategy, as with T2.
 Matt Coriale suggests trying to get Payback Time and Over The Edge running together.